abhishek-maurya576/linkzy/README.md

 ## Features

 - **Real-time messaging** with instant delivery and read receipts
+- **Enhanced chat experience** with auto-focusing message input for rapid conversations
 - **User authentication** with email and password
 - **User profiles** with customizable usernames and profile pictures
 - **Responsive design** that works on mobile, web, and desktop platforms